 Command & Conquer: When technology evolved enough to allow use of full rendered 3D graphics for RTS games, Command and Conquer games become fully guilty of this trope.
 Every unit has at least one logo of its mother faction.
 Most buildings have symbols as well.
 It may be justified by the fact that units needs to be easily distinguished - however that is what team colors are for, as the logos are pretty tiny (as the battlefield is viewed from afar), so this justification is pretty weak.
 Maybe psychological warfare then.

-Averted in case of Scrin, whose logo appear only as holo-banner making clear which troops garrisoned bulding.
+Averted in case of the Scrin, whose logo appear only as a holo-banner making it clear which troops have garrisoned which building.

-As FPS spin-off, thus saw from much closer perspective, Renegade takes this uptoleven, with NOD logos everywhere.
+As an FPS spin-off, thus seeing them from much closer perspective, Renegade takes this up to eleven, with Nod logos everywhere.

-And in screenshots of canceled FPS Tiberium, we can see total GDI logo spam instead.
+And in screenshots of the canceled FPS Tiberium, we can see total GDI logo spam instead.

 Nod does this in all its game appearances, their symbol is either a fist, or a scorpions tail.
 Their barracks has a fist on top of it.